pedrovsiqueira/2sow-backend/README.md

 ## About The Project

 The challenge was to build a system for user registration.
 I created a home, login, signup, users, create user and edit user screens.
 The site is responsive from 414px up.
-This is the front end of the application.
+This is the back end of the application.
 To access the front end, go to the following repository: https://github.com/pedrovsiqueira/2sow.

 ### Built With: